Devon Kennard: Regular season

+Playoffs

 Personal life

-Kennard graduated from the University of Southern California with a bachelor's degree in Communications in the spring of 2012 and a master’s degree in Communication Management, with a focus in business management.
+Kennard graduated from the University of Southern California with a bachelor's degree in Communications in the spring of 2012 and a master's degree in Communication Management, with a focus in business management.
 He completed his undergraduate degree in 3 years, his master's in 1.5 years, and maintained a 3.8 GPA.
 He maintained the team's highest GPA.
 Kennard made the 2011 Pac-12 All-Academic second-team and 2010 Pac-10 All-Academic second-team.
 He and 15 of his USC teammates spent 5 days in Haiti in the spring of 2012 building homes and assisting those in need.
 He was selected to be one of USC's representatives at the 2011 APPLE (Athletic Prevention Programming and Leadership Education) Conference in Austin, Tex., designed to promote student-athlete health and wellness.
 Kennard is the son of Derek Kennard, who played in the National Football League with the Arizona Cardinals, the New Orleans Saints and the Dallas Cowboys, helping the latter to win Super Bowl XXX.
 The elder Kennard, a native of Stockton, California, attended the University of Nevada, Reno.

+He is also a real estate investor.